EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 Name of the agency providing funding.

 ### funding_funder_doi
-To find funder DOIs, download the table of funders ([.csv file](https://doi.crossref.org/funderNames?mode=list)) with assigned DOIs from Crossref.
+To find funder DOIs, download the table of funders ([CSV file](https://doi.crossref.org/funderNames?mode=list)) with assigned DOIs from Crossref.

 ### funding_program